 To seek compensation for your slip and fall injuries and losses, you must show that another party’s negligence caused your accident and injury.
 Negligence happens when a party breaches a duty of care, and that breach causes an injury.
 In slip and fall cases, negligence often involves:

-- A property owner or business occupying a certain property that has a duty of care to keep the premises safe for visitors and customers
+- A property owner or business occupying a certain property has a duty of care to keep the premises safe for visitors and customers

 - A property owner or business that fails to keep the property in a safe condition, thereby breaching its duty of care